Personal Injury FAQs Answered by a Pennsylvania Injury Lawyer

 Yes, many health insurance policies contain clauses that require injury victims to pay back healthcare costs when they receive personal injury settlements.
 This is because the healthcare company initially paid for your medical expenses out of its own pocket and expects the responsible third party to pick up the bill in the future.
 This is called a healthcare lien.

-Can my personal injury lawyer settle my case without my express consent?
+Can my Pennsylvania personal injury lawyer settle my case without my express consent?

-Schedule a Private Meeting with PA Personal Injury Attorney Jeffrey H. Penneys, Esquire
+Schedule a Private Meeting with Pennsylvania Personal Injury Attorney Jeffrey H. Penneys, Esquire